 - You'll get the menu to change goals and time limits, manage content, remove content, turn off the web browser, turn off the camera, show or hide the profile and enable a password for the child.

-- Ensure you have a password on your own profile.
+- Ensure you have a password on your own profile - or your child can just exit the protected area.

 As Fire for Kids is designed for children, it's a safe place and instantly recognisable, turning the background blue, so you can see at a glance that they're in the right zone.